 He offered her a sly grin.
 “This is where the story gets… interesting.”

 Vestria, realizing there was more to hear, activated the mechanical quill once more…

 That night in the cave, that was the night I was meant to die.
 I should have been incinerated by the magical energies that I released.
 It was awe-inspiring, and I have heard that most of the survivors escaped thanks to our efforts down there.

 Instead of burning up in fire as I had expected, however, I simply… vanished.

 I found myself in a bright white existence.
-My body was weightless, and I thought for a moment that maybe I had reached the shadowlands.
+My body was weightless, and I thought for a moment that maybe I had reached the afterlife, to be embraced by the Luminary One after all.
 My body ached from all the fighting, my skin burned from the release of pure energy, and I wondered why these physical ailments had followed me into the spiritual realm.